mayur2811/airline_reservation_system/README.md

 # Airline
-This is a fullstack project
+This is a fullstack project using java  frontend using java swing.